hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

     * In this code, it moves 3 hours forward.
 Check my comments to find the difference between one-step forward
     * It also predicts multiple lables, check my comments
   * reference: https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/

+* <b>Summary of Time Series to Supervided Learning</b>
+  * According to above LSTM time series predictions, I'd better to summarize major methods used in converting time series to supervised learning.
+It's in fact very simple.
+Almost the same for univariate & multivariate, single label & multiple labels.
+  * Univariate: your label is your single feature moves x step forward & dropped NA
+  * Multivariate, single label: create new columns, each is generated from the relevant original feature & moved x step forward & dropped NA.
+Then, you only keep the column that you want to predict as label, drop other newly created columns
+  * Multivariate, multiple labels: create new columns, each is generated from the relevant original feature & moved x step forward & dropped NA.
+That's it.

 ******************************************************************************************